Discrimination against men: Discrimination against LGBT men

 Male homosexuality is criminalised or prosecuted in more jurisdictions than female homosexuality.
 There were at least 30 countries in 2002 where female homosexuality was not explicitly criminalised, but male homosexuality was illegal.
 Gay men are much more likely than lesbians to become victims of hate crimes.
 In 2008 the FBI's hate crime statistics show that 58.6% of crimes based on sexual orientation were motivated against gay men, whereas 12% were motivated against lesbians.
 Gay men face greater difficulties in adopting children than lesbians, even in countries where same-sex couples are allowed to adopt children.

 As gender researcher M. Holleb points out, transgender men face a specific kind of discrimination based on the belief that trans men are actually women.
 This discrimination includes the invisibility of trans men in society.
-Researcher E. C. Krell writes about the existence of a racialized transmisandry faced by transgender men of colour living in an atmosphere of strict control over black masculinity.
+Researcher E. C. Krell writes about the existence of a "racialized transmisandry" faced by transgender men of color living in an atmosphere of strict control over black masculinity.

 Health

-Military and criminal violence, suicides and industrial accidents are factors that contribute to the reduction of men's life expectancy.
-The frequency of fatal cases of violence against men and the greater tolerance for violence against men largely explain why men, as a rule, live much less than women.
+Military and criminal violence, suicides and industrial accidents are factors that contribute to the reduction of men's life expectancy, which is on average lower than that of women's.
+The frequency of fatal violence against men and the greater tolerance for violence against men may help explain why this is the case.
 In almost all countries of the world, men are also more likely than women to commit suicide.
 In the West and in Western Asian countries, the suicide rate among men is at least twice as high as among women, and sometimes the gap is even greater.
 Men also make up the majority of victims of fatal industrial accidents.
 In the United States, the death rate at work among men is about ten times higher than among women.
 Although women account for 43% of the hours worked for wages in the United States, they account for only 7% of accidents at work.
 The situation is worse in Canada, where men account for about 95% of workplace fatalities.
 In this country, the number of workplace deaths among men is about 10.4 per 100,000, while the corresponding figure among women is 0.4 per 100,000.
 In Taiwan, men account for about 93% of workplace fatalities.